On the benefits of self-taught learning for brain decoding: Material Methods

 \subsubsection{HCP dataset (NeuroVault Collection 4337)}

-NeuroVault collection 4337~\cite{neurovault_collection_4337} included 18,070 z-statistic maps, for base contrasts (task vs baseline), corresponding to 787 subjects of the HCP~900 release \citep{van_essen_wu-minn_2013}.
-This collection was excluded from our pre-training dataset (see section \ref{neurovault_dataset}) due to missing metadata (i.e. `is$\_$valid' was False).
+NeuroVault collection 4337~\cite{neurovault_collection_4337} includes 18,070 z-statistic maps, for base contrasts (task vs baseline), corresponding to 787 subjects of the HCP~900 release \citep{van_essen_wu-minn_2013}.
+This collection was excluded from our pre-training dataset (see section \ref{neurovault_dataset}) due to missing metadata (i.e. `is$\_$valid' is False).

 All maps in this collection were grouped together and referred to as the `HCP dataset' in the following.
 Multiple labels were entered for each map including: mental concepts (`cognitive\_paradigm\_cogatlas'), tasks (`task') and contrasts (`contrast\_definition') (as defined in ~\cite{poldrack_cognitive_2011}).
-For each subject, 23 contrasts (`0BKBODY', `0BK-FACE', `0BKPLACE', `0BKTOOL', `2BKBODY', `2BK-FACE', `2BKPLACE', `2BKTOOL', `CUE', `FACES', `LF', `LH', `MATCH', `MATH', `PUNISH', `RANDOM', `REL', `REWARD', `RF', `RH', `SHAPES', `STORY', `TOM') distributed in 7 tasks (`EMOTION', `GAMBLING', `LANGUAGE', `MOTOR', `RELATIONAL', `SOCIAL', `WM') were available.
-For more details on contrasts, tasks and mental concepts of this study, see \cite{van_essen_wu-minn_2013}.
+For each subject, 23 contrasts distributed in 7 tasks were available: \begin{itemize} \item Working memory: `0-back body', `0-back face', `0-back places', `0-back tools', `2-back body', `2-back face', `2-back places', `2-back tools' \item Motors: `cue', `left foot', `left hand', `right foot', `right hand' \item Relational: `relational', `match' \item Gambling: `punish', `reward' \item Emotion: `faces', `shapes' \item Language: `math', `story' \item Social: `tom' \end{itemize} For more details on contrasts, tasks and mental concepts of this study, see \cite{van_essen_wu-minn_2013}.